dterran2/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    .forEach itirates through a data set and acts on each thing it itirates through and changes the data you have.
+Map goes through the data and gives you a new array with the things you specified for it to return.

 2. Explain the difference between a callback and a higher order function.

+    callback function is a function that is passed through another function to be used.
+While a higher order function has anohter function as one of its arguments.

 3. What is closure?

+    The abiltity for a function to look inward and outward to find the data it needs to close itself and finish the program.

 4. Describe the four rules of the 'this' keyword.

+    1. Window Binding: global scope, no declared object
+    2. Implicit Binding: declared object
+    3. 'new' Binding: 'new' operator with constructor
+    4. Explicit Binding: call(obj, arg1, arg2, ...)/apply(obj, array)

 5. Why do we need super() in an extended class?

+    It allows the constructor function attributes to be added to the new subclasses.

 ### Task 1 - Project Set up